-Sleeping While Camping in Vehicle
+Sleeping While Camping in an SUV

-Camping in Vehicle in the Rain
+Camping in an SUV in the Rain

 We didn’t want to bring our big outdoor tent on that trip; We decided to drive where the sunshine would be as a worse case senior.
 No, that didn’t work on our way home.

-We’re now actually going to purchase roof racks ( $500 estimate) and start bringing our 10x 10 Tent for miserable weather preparation, especially for our trip across Canada, which we want to do hopefully in 2022
+We’re now actually going to purchase roof racks ( $500 estimate) and start bringing our 10x 10 Tent for miserable weather preparation, especially for our trip across Canada, which we wanted to do hopefully in 2022

-Self-sufficient Vehicle Camping
+Self-sufficient SUV Camping

-It’s heated by propane and uses D cell batteries for power.
+It’s heated by propane and uses D-cell batteries for power.
 It has a switch, and you can control the temperature.

-Getting out of Dodge Camping In Vehicle
+Getting out of Dodge Camping In SUV

 I felt so cheap and frugal when we decided on our Highway 101 trip.
 We have since inspired family members to do it, and they have.